velsa/notion-ts-client/README.md

 ## Important notes for usage in production:

-If a property in your Notion database has been **renamed** - your production code will not be affected, since under the hood all API calls use property IDs.
+### If a property in your Notion database has been **renamed**:

+The methods `query` and `updatePage` will not be affected, since under the hood those methods call Notion API using property IDs.
+Unfortunately, the `getPage` method can fail, since Notion API returns names of Notion properties and **notion-ts-client** then tries to map property names to var names.

-If a property in Notion has been **removed** or its **type has been changed** - this might present a problem for the production code.
-The solution is: before removing a property from Notion database or changing its type – make sure that your production code will not fail when this change is applied in Notion.
+### If a property in Notion has been **removed** or its **type has been changed**:

+This might present a problem for the production code.
+In order to avoid failures in production, you should make sure that your production code will not fail when this change is applied in Notion.
+Once you have verified this, you can make the necessary change in your Notion database.

+### ALL schema changes in your Notion databases will be reflected in your SDKs:

-Next time you run the `generate` command, you will get an updated config file and Client SDK, reflecting all the changes in your Notion databases.
+Next time you run the `generate` command – you will get an updated config file and a Client SDK, reflecting all the changes in your Notion databases.
 You might also see some Typescript errors in your code, since the types have changed.
-Which presents an excelent opportunity to adapt your code to the changes! 😎
+Now simply adapt your code to the changes! 😎

 ---